akshata29/agents/docs/framework/architecture.md

 ## System Overview

-The Magentic Foundation Framework is designed as a layered architecture that extends Microsoft Agent Framework with enterprise orchestration, security, and monitoring capabilities.
+The Foundation Framework is designed as a layered architecture that extends Microsoft Agent Framework with enterprise orchestration, security, and monitoring capabilities.

 ```
 ┌─────────────────────────────────────────────────────────────────┐